ShabaniLab/summer_qcamp/projects/lab/resonant-circuit-test.md

 - Minicircuits: Directional coupler ZEDC-15-2B
 - Digikey/Mouser: SMP-MSLD-PCS

-The tank circuit is described inhttps://link.aps.org/doi/10.1103/PhysRevApplied.5.034011 figure 1 a.
-It is composed of two variable capacitances (see inset with a dashed frame), an inductor and is connected through a 5 kΩ resistor to a DC line.
-The resistor in parenthesis in the schematic is simply used for modelling purposes.
-An alternative design without the variable capacitances should also be considered.
-To connect the AC port of the circuit use a SMP connector SMP-MSLD-PCS (try to make you design 50 Ω match).
+The tank circuit is described in https://link.aps.org/doi/10.1103/PhysRevApplied.5.034011 figure 1 a.
+It is composed of two variable capacitors (see inset with a dashed frame), an inductor and is connected through a 5 kΩ resistor to a DC line.
+The resistor in parenthesis in the schematic is simply used for modelling purposes (not a physical component).
+An alternative design without the variable capacitors should also be tested.
+To connect the AC port of the circuit use an SMP connector SMP-MSLD-PCS (try to make your design 50 Ω match).
 As in the paper we will use a large resistor (~ 1 GOhm) connected to ground to model the sample.
 You may have to order it.

-In order to be able to test it, you will have to design a test PCB to accommodate the components that you will be able to fabricate using the lab milling machine.
+In order to be able to test it, you will have to design a test PCB to accommodate the components.
+You will be able to fabricate it using the lab milling machine.

-Once you have the PCB and you have mounted all the components on it, ask some help to setup the VNA to measure the reflected signal by using the directional coupler.
-Study teh dependence of the resonances as a function the varactances.
+Once you have the PCB and you have mounted all the components on it, ask for help to setup the VNA to measure the reflected signal by using the directional coupler.
+Study the dependence of the resonances as a function the varactor bias.
-One of the goal is to check that those components behave as expected.
+One of the goals is to check that those components behave as expected.